Malaysian PM calls for early election | Politics

 - Malaysia

-Malaysian Prime Minister Ismail Sabri Yaakob dissolved parliament on Monday, paving the way for national elections to be held in the coming weeks.
-The election date will be announced by the election commission, Ismail said in a televised address.
+Malaysian Prime Minister Ismail Sabri Yaakob called for an early election on Monday, hoping to win a stronger mandate for his party and stabilise the rocky political landscape that has plagued the country over the last four years.
+The ruling party's rush for an election comes as the economy, still recovering from the COVID-19 pandemic, has begun to feel the pinch of rising costs and a global slowdown.

-An election must be held within 60 days of the dissolution of parliament.
-An election was not due until September 2023, but Ismail has been under increasing pressure from some factions of his ruling coalition to hold the vote earlier for a stronger mandate and due to infighting within the alliance.
+An election was not due until September 2023, but Ismail has been under increasing pressure from some factions of his ruling coalition to hold the vote earlier due to infighting.
+In a televised speech, Ismail said the country's monarch had agreed to his request to dissolve parliament on Monday, and an election date would be announced by the election commission.
+Polls must be held within 60 days of the dissolution of parliament.
+Voter turnout could be reduced if the chosen date falls during the year-end monsoon season.

-The election would come just as the economy starts to feel the pinch of rising costs and a global slowdown.
-It would also coincide with the year-end monsoon season and floods, which could reduce voter turnout.
+Ismail said he was calling for the election to end questions over the legitimacy of his government and return the mandate to the people.
+"The people's mandate is a powerful antidote for the country to manifest political stability and create a strong, stable and respected government after the general election," Ismail said.

-Many lawmakers from his ruling alliance and the opposition have warned against holding elections this year due to the anticipated floods.
+The election commission did not have an immediate comment.
+Malaysia has been mired in political uncertainty since the last election in 2018 - a historic vote in which the opposition ousted the United Malays National Organisation (UMNO) party, which had governed for more than 60 years since independence, due to widespread corruption allegations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)